Commuter Resources

 -

-Fare Adjustments: Riders will pay using Xpress blue zone fares.
-All Ride Gwinnett express service Zone 1 and Zone 2 products must be used on or before Thursday, June 13.
+Fare Adjustments: Customers at the I-985 and Sugarloaf Mills Park and Ride will pay Xpress blue zone fares.
+Customers at the Indian Trail Park and Ride will pay Xpress green zone fares.
+All Ride Gwinnett express service Zone 1 and Zone 2 products must be used on or before Friday, June 13.

 These updates are part of the ATL’s systemwide service changes to improve efficiency in response to decreased ridership and shifts in commute patterns following the pandemic.